 Study rationale

-Critically ill children in the paediatric intensive care unit (PICU) often require prolonged opioid use, such as fentanyl or morphine.
+Critically ill children in the paediatric intensive care units (PICU) often require prolonged opioid use, such as fentanyl or morphine.
 Abrupt discontinuation can lead to iatrogenic withdrawal syndrome (IWS), complicating recovery.
-A common approach is converting short-acting opioids to methadone, a long-acting opioid, followed by gradual tapering.
+A common approach is converting such short-acting opioids to methadone, a long-acting opioid, followed by gradual tapering.
 However, optimal conversion ratios and tapering strategies are unclear due to a lack of robust clinical evidence.
-In the absence of robust comparative clinical trials, a quantitative and mechanistic approach was needed to support decision-making.
+In the absence of comparative clinical trials, a quantitative and mechanistic approach was needed to support decision-making.

 The role of PBPK modelling in supporting clinical decision-making